nikcleju/SDP_Course/Labs/L06_FilterImplementationLatticeIIR.md

 ![Model settings for discrete models](img/Simulink_Settings_Model.png)

 - You will need the blocks *Unit Delay*, *Sum* and *Gain*
-- At the input put a *From Multimedia File* block, and at the output put a *To Audio Device* block
+- At the input put a *From Multimedia File* block, and at the output put a  *Buffer* followed by *Audio Device Writer* block
 - At the output, before the *To Audio Device* block, put a *Manual Switch* block in order to be able to switch easily between the original signal and the filtered one
 - For the *From Multimedia File* block, select an audio file (de ex.
 Kalimba.mp3 from My Documents)